 No study met the inclusion criteria that were set out in this review.
-For this update, literature searches identified four articles.
+For the 2015 update, literature searches identified four articles.
+For the 2014 update, literature searches identified four articles.
 For the 2011 update, 17 articles were identified.
 None of the articles identified were of studies that assessed the effects of AEDs for the primary or secondary prevention of seizures related to ICVT.
 Hence, no data were available for extraction or analysis.